ShannonAI/OpenViDial/README.md

 ## Introduction
 When humans converse, what a speaker will say next significantly depends on what he sees.
 OpenViDial is a largescale multi-module dialogue dataset for this purpose.
-The dialogue turns and visual contexts are extracted from movies and TV series, where each dialogue turn is paired with the corresponding visual context in which it takes place.
-OpenViDial contains a total number of 1.1 million dialogue turns, and thus 1.1 million visual contexts stored in images.
+Thes dialogue turns and visual contexts are extracted from movies and TV series, where each dialogue turn is paired with the corresponding visual context in which it takes place.
+Up to **2022.01.22** OpenViDial has two verseion: **OpenViDial 1.0** and **OpenViDial 2.0**.
+For **OpenViDial 1.0**, it contains a total number of 1.1 million dialogue turns, and thus 1.1 million visual contexts stored in images.
+For **OpenViDial 2.0**, it is much larger than the previous version OpenViDial 1.0 containing a total number of 5.6 million dialogue turns along with 5.6 million visual contexts stored in images.

 The following are  two short conversations where visual contexts are crucial.